 Searching for things to do in Orange County?
-The sunny Southern California town is more than beaches and theme parks (though, there are plenty of those as well).
-Art, culture, history, rugged adventure, and entertainment are happening all over town.
+The sunny Southern California county is more than beaches and theme parks (though there are plenty of those as well).
+Art, culture, history, rugged adventure, and entertainment are happening everywhere.

 Located between Los Angeles to the north and San Diego to the south along California’s Pacific Coast, Orange County is bordered by Los Alamitos, La Habra, Modjeska Canyon, and San Clemente.
 Long Beach is just a hop, skip, and jump away.
 The well-known cities of Anaheim, Costa Mesa, Huntington Beach, Irvine, Laguna Beach, and Seal Beach are all in Orange County.

 The region offers a wide selection of activities, attractions, and outdoor recreation (not to mention a stunning West Coast California sunset) for families, couples, and group travelers.
 Whether you’re in town for business or leisure, take a minute to check out some of these fun things to do in Orange County.

 Show Table of Contents

 - Things to Do in Orange County & Places to Visit

 - 1. Richard Nixon Presidential Library and Museum

 - 6. Knott’s Berry Farm